benastan/Junior/README.markdown

 Junior
 ======

+Do not use this project in production.
+It was an experiment.
+I suggest [Backbone.js](https://github.com/documentcloud/backbone) as an alternative.

+If you are interested in one approach to JavaScript MVC, read on.

 ## An MVC Javascript Framework ##

 Junior (Jr), named for its use of jQuery (j) and RequireJS (R), is an ajax-driven,